necrose99/frabjous/README.md

 server-side applications and tools, web servers, and other things that I'm interested in.
 It also include full support for `libressl` USE flag  and **_OpenRC!_**

 If you find any bugs, please report them!
-I'm also happy to accept pull requestsfrom anyone.
+I'm also happy to accept pull requests from anyone.
 You can use the [GitHub issue tracker](https://github.com/csmk/frabjous/issues) to report bugs, ask questions or suggest new features.